yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

 #### Using `saveRDS()` and `readRDS()`

-`saveRDS()` serializes an R object to a binary file. `saveRDS()` has more arguments, in particular compress for controlling compression, so read the help for more advanced usage.
+`saveRDS()` serializes an R object to a binary file. `saveRDS()` has more arguments, in particular compress for controlling compression, so I read the help for more advanced usage.

 ``` r
 saveRDS(artist_hotttnesss_max, "artist_hotttnesss_max.rds")